-To gather information about the successfulness of this technique for facilitating student learning and the level of increased self-directedness the PRO-SDLS (2006) was administered as part of a larger survey set via SurveyMonkey to determine the student's level of personal responsibility for the learning process.
+To gather information about the successfulness of this technique for facilitating student learning and the level of increased self-directedness, the PRO-SDLS (2006) was administered as part of a larger survey set via SurveyMonkey to determine the student's level of personal responsibility for the learning process.
 Students were provided with the web link and asked to anonymously complete the instrument during the final class session.
 While participation in the study was voluntary, students were strongly encouraged to complete the survey/instrument.
-A general open ended question was included in the beginning section course survey.
-The completion of the overall survey, inclusive of the instrument, took students approximately 15 minutes, with a range from 8-20 minutes across all students.
+A general open ended question was included in the cop2510 survey.
+The completion of the overall survey took students approximately 15 minutes, with a range from 8-20 minutes across all students.

-Data Analysis
+2.4 Data Analysis

-The data collection was facilitated electronically using a University account within SurveyMonkey.
+The data collection was facilitated electronically using SurveyMonkey.
 The online tool provides basic frequency information.
 The data were then transferred into other software packages for further descriptive analysis.
 General means were run for each question for each section and then the data combined for a global perspective on the issue.
 Given that the open ended question was only included for the beginning programming course, the number of responses is significantly lower, thereby only providing only minimal fodder for analysis.